standsi/Raspberry-Pi-5-VScode-SSH/rpi-ssh-vscode-setup.md

-### Setting up win 11 to remote vscode to raspberry pi with ssh key
+### Setting up Windows 10/11 to remote vscode to raspberry pi with an SSH key

 Refs:
 * https://pimylifeup.com/raspberry-pi-ssh-keys/